-Packing a healthy lunch box for your kids can be more confusing than Twitter or folding a fitted sheet.
-But it’s important — children consume about one third of their food at school.
-Lunch boxes needn’t be complicated.
+Packing a healthy lunch box for your kids can be more confusing than algebra or folding a fitted sheet.
+But it's important — children consume about one third of their food at school.
+Lunch boxes needn't be complicated.
 Just follow a few dietary principles.

 1. Start with grains

-Whole grains and cereals are an excellent source of carbohydrates, which fuel your child’s body and brain.
-They’re also a top source of fibre, which is linked to a lower risk of obesity, type 2 diabetes, heart disease and bowel cancer.
+Whole grains and cereals are an excellent source of carbohydrates, which fuel your child's body and brain.
+They're also a source of fibre, which is linked to a lower risk of obesity, type 2 diabetes, heart disease and bowel cancer.

-- 1 slice of wholegrain or wholemeal bread
+- one slice wholegrain or wholemeal bread

 - ½ medium wholegrain bread roll or flatbread